fairhaven/example-voting-app/worker/README.md

 This page describes how you can build a pipeline using Jenkins.
 This page describes how you can build a pipeline using Jenkins.

-This page describes how you can build a pipeline using Jenkins.
-This page describes how you can build a pipeline using Jenkins.
-This page describes how you can build a pipeline using Jenkins.
-This page describes how you can build a pipeline using Jenkins.
-This page describes how you can build a pipeline using Jenkins.